19 St. Patrick's Day Recipes Better Than a Pot of Gold

 Green Machine Veggie Casserole

-On the day of green, make sure you are getting in all of your greens.
+On the day of green, make sure you are getting in all of your green vegetables.
 It won't be hard to do with this Whole30 green machine veggie casserole.
-Don't worry, the eggs and canned coconut milk give this casserole a decadence that is usually reserved just for dessert.
-Because, on St. Patrick's Day, even your vegetables deserve to feel festive!
+Don't worry, the eggs and canned coconut milk give this casserole a decadence that is usually reserved just for dessert, because, on St. Patrick's Day, even your vegetables deserve to feel festive!

 Get our recipe for Whole30 Green Machine Veggie Casserole.